YeslieSnayder/pss/hw04/README.md

 ### Server

 When the program has launched, the server has run with it.
 You should send the requests to the program using any URL-tools by connecting to the server and passing JSON-string with data.
-All examples of JSON-string are in [docs/server_info.yaml](https://github.com/YeslieSnayder/pss/blob/master/hw04/docs/server_info.yaml) file.
+All examples of JSON-string are in **Handlers** part.

 For example, you can use standard tool **curl**, that is included in Ubuntu.